Emergency Medical Evacuation Insurance: Coverage, Costs and When You Need It

 Transportation of deceased traveler back to United States, sparing families from navigating complex international arrangements

 If a traveler dies abroad, repatriation benefits cover the return of remains.
 This protection spares families from navigating complex international arrangements during grief.
-Return of remains typically comes paired with emergency evacuation benefits, though coverage rules vary by provider.
+Most providers pair return of remains with emergency evacuation benefits, but coverage rules differ between insurers.

 Emergency Evacuation vs. Repatriation: Key Differences